Featured Article: ABC and Batman's Fourth Commercial Spot

 Climb them until he’s a man

-Although Linda Ronstadt has gone on to much popular and critical acclaim in the decades since she recorded this theme, it’s one song that has never appeared on one of her albums.
+Although Linda Ronstadt went on to much popular and critical acclaim in the decades since she recorded this theme, it’s one song that has never appeared on one of her albums.

 Works Cited: